Classic Anti-Patterns During Scrum Events

 • Team members have only partial dedication to Sprint and do side-work, elsewhere.
 People that contribute to Sprint work are not on a team

 • Sprint duration is not consistent: sprints are shortened or made longer.
-Sprints are too long (> 30 days)
+Sprints are too long (> 30 days

-• Scrum Master is passed around from one person to another as a “hot potato”, due to the fact that nobody is able to perform the role well.
+• Scrum Master role is passed around from one person to another as a “hot potato”, due to the fact that nobody is able to perform the role well.
 Common reasons: lack of Scrum knowledge, lack of comfort with raising dysfunctions, seeing no personal benefit in performing the role.

 During Daily Scrum